 The Arizona Statewide Independent Living Council (AZSILC) is a Governor-appointed 15 member group, the majority of whom are people who have disabilities.
 They volunteer their time to develop and monitor a Statewide Independent Living Plan (SPIL) to ensure that people who have disabilities in Arizona have access to services and supports for living well within their communities with maximum independence.
 This is achieved by the five (5) Centers for Independent Living (CILs) throughout the state.
 The Full Council meets four times per year.
 The Arizona Statewide Independent Living Council is comprised of the following amazing Arizonans: Shawnique "Nikki" Cotton (Chair), Audra Paletta (Vice Chair), Randy Russell (Secretary), Laura Duval (Treasurer), Scott Lindbloom (Vice Treasurer), Dr. Danita Applewhite, Joy Johnson-Pearson, Kristen Mackey, Susan Molloy, Suann Moore, Paula Seanez, Eileen Tohonnie.

-Melissa Ann "Mellie" Santora is the Director of Innovation at Arizona Statewide Independent Living Council, where she is responsible for collaborating with a variety of stakeholders to ensure successful outcomes for the statewide initiatives she manages.
+Melissa Ann "Mellie" Santora is the State Administrator at Arizona Statewide Independent Living Council, where she is responsible for collaborating with a variety of stakeholders to ensure successful outcomes for the statewide initiatives she manages.
 Mellie acquired the first of her disabilities as a young adult, and actively embraces those she has more recently acquired.
 For 30 years, Mellie has served people who have disabilities in a myriad of capacities, and is highly regarded for pioneering projects, programs, and practices that promote access, inclusion, and engagement.
 Although she has lived in the West for decades, Mellie is proud to be a native New Yorker, and is grateful for the experience of being raised in an Italian neighborhood, surrounded by rolling hills, autumn leaves, and the sun and swim of Lake Ontario.
 In addition to the growing number of youth who consider her their “otha motha,” she and her husband have a dozen children between them, and the most adorable grandson ever.
 Mellie loves people, cooking, sports, entertaining, writing, Africa, and the 1980’s.